 Gaura Parva Festival is celebrated in Doti, Dadeldhura, Kailali and Kanchanpur district of western Nepal and Almoda, Kumaun and Gadwal of India dating back since time immemorial.
 This festival continues for three days since Shrawan Sukla Panchami or Bhadra Krishna Panchami according to the Lunar Calendar.
 The people called Ujala ( Bright) Gaura on Sukla Panchami and Kalo (dark) Gaura on Panchami.
 Especially women of western Nepal celebrates Gaura Prava Festival in much, rejoicing, dancing, singing and feasting in Panchami (first day of the festival) married women bring five different grains names Biruda (kwati) by means of sorcerer from the market.
 On Sasthi (second day) they pour the five different grains in a water pot.
-On Saptami ( last day) the married women take part in the major event occurs on that day.
-The worshipper takes holy bath in the nearest river offer their prayer offering one hundred and eight fruits and took fast the whole day.
+On Saptami ( last day) the married women take part in the major event that occurs on that day.
+The worshipper takes a holy bath in the nearest river offers their prayer offering one hundred and eight fruits and took fast the whole day.

 They pull up to uproot five different plants of paddy, sesamum or asalu, saun, balballu and opamarga from the field to make effigy or doll of Goddess Gaura(Gauri or Durga).
 They also make seven knots of thread representing Sapta Rishi (seven Ascetic) placing in a bamboo basket with Dubo (bermudagrass) The doll of plants of Gaura brought in the house of an elder of superior of the village or town.
 Surrounded half portion by male and half portion by female people of the village.
 Singing songs with musical instruments to please Goddess Gaura(Gauri or Durg) they worshipped a goddess for the peace and prosperity of the members of their family.